What is Domain?

 gTLD: Generic Top-Level Domain

-Why a Domain Name Is Important for Your Business
+Why Domain Name Is Important for Your Business?

 Builds your brand